 Before we get into the nitty gritty of education, let’s talk about one of the first things you’ll need in Canada: a bank account.
-This guide was produced in partnership with HSBC Bank Canada, who is here to help welcome newcomers to Canada with their Newcomers Program, valued up to $1,000.* Eligible students can also have up to $1,000 credit card limit. *Conditions apply.
+This guide was produced in partnership with HSBC Bank Canada, who is here to help welcome newcomers to Canada with their Newcomers Program, valued up to $1,350.*

-Learn more about the HSBC Canada Newcomers Program and find out how you can get up to $1,000* in cash back and rewards when you get started with HSBC.
-Issued by HSBC Bank Canada and HSBC Investment Funds (Canada) Inc. *Terms and conditions apply.
+Learn more about the HSBC Canada Newcomers Program and find out how you can get up to $1,350* in value when you get started with HSBC.
+Issued by HSBC Bank Canada.

 Understanding the Canadian education system

 The Canadian education system can be divided into three stages: preschool or pre-kindergarten, elementary & secondary education (also called K-12), and post-secondary education.
 Although there are a few differences between the provinces, there are some distinct features for each of these stages.

 Preschool, sometimes called pre-kindergarten, refers to an optional learning opportunity for young children, usually between the ages of three to five years old.
 The decision is yours as to whether or not you want to preschool your child.
 Preschool and other early childhood education services are available for free in some provinces, but in others (and for some private programs) parents may be required to pay.